rishu235/RAScal-beta-rishabh/README.md

 RAS-Cal app for HTC-2022
 RAS-Cal: The Health Pal

+**Goal:**
+Our goal is to make effective health monitoring accessible to all at an easy and pleasing way to improve the health of general masses and to monitor the status of our users to meet the UN sustainability goals while not compromising on ethics.

-Motivation: Continuous health monitoring has been a topic of immense importance in the recent times (after the covid pandemic).
+**Motivation**: Continuous health monitoring has been a topic of immense importance in the recent times (after the covid pandemic).
 The world health statistics report also emphasizes the importance of health monitoring for the sustainable development goals.
 Non-profit organizations around the world have played an immense role to extend health monitoring facilities for the people.
 Effective and affordable health monitoring applications have been undergoing changes through time with development of new hardware and software tools.
 A report suggests that there are over 50k apps for health care available, making it difficult for a user to choose the right app.

-Our application:
+**Application**:
 In this product which we have named “RAS-Cal” we propose development of a single framework encompassing of multiple technologies allowing essential information to be passed to the user and other health care officials with the goal to improve the overall health of general masses.
 The idea revolves around collecting data through all possible sources, such as voice from users, though health monitoring devices, and various health apps